mullerow/mullerow/README.md

 ### CODING != JUST A JOB ♟️

-## at the moment i am working on this extensive <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">single page app</a> based on vue.js about accessibility:
+## Right now i am coding on this extensive <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">single page app</a> based on vue.js about accessibility